varnish/varnish-wiki/source/content/tutorials/varnish/troubleshooting_varnish.rst

 you fix it.

-Varnish gives me guru meditation
+Varnish gives me Guru Meditation
 --------------------------------

-To solve a issue like this, checkout varnishhlog.
+This means that your backends might be experiencing some kind of issue.
+To solve an issue like this, checkout varnishhlog.

 You can set varnishlog to log all your 503 errors by issuing the following command: